fbpx

 A delightful TikTok inspired chocolate baked oats recipe is the healthy brownie in a mug you need to start your day!
 This TikTok Viral Chocolate Baked Oats Recipe is a definition of cake for breakfast.
 Customize this recipe to suit your taste, add the flavors you want!
 Making baked oatmeal is easy and requires only two steps - blend, bake, and enjoy!
 This recipe makes for a wholesome breakfast, or dessert everyone member of your family will love.
 Top this with a little yogurt, icing, more melted chocolate, or any nut/seed spread of choice to get the best out of it! #bakedoats #TikTokhack #bakedoatmeal #oatmeal #healthybreakfast #oatcake #tikTokrecipe

 Finally, let’s connect on social media, am on PinterestFacebookInstagramTwitter, and YouTube.
 If you like video recipes, then be sure to head over to my YouTube Channel.
-Share this recipe post, and SAVE/PIN THIS IMAGE ON PINTEREST! ⤵️
+Share this post, and SAVE/PIN THIS IMAGE ON PINTEREST! ⤵️

 A cozy, warm, inviting pumpkin breakfast, these healthy pumpkin spice waffles check all the boxes.
 Easy, fluffy, cozy and healthy!
 This easy recipe of pumpkin spice waffles combines all-purpose flour, almond flour, pumpkin puree, yogurt, pumpkin spices, and the extraordinary New Hampshire maple syrup.
 To keep it healthier, I chose the original maple syrup instead of sugar in this healthy pumpkin waffle recipe.
 These pumpkin spice waffles are healthy because they are made with wholesome fall ingredients.

 THANKS FOR STOPPING BY!
-Stay well, safe and keep cooking!
+Stay well, safe and keep living your life to the fullest!

 Nkechi Ajaeroh's blog nkechiajaeroh.com for healthy food recipes, and healthy living. tips.